 Calhoun died soon afterward, and although the Compromise measures did eventually pass, Calhoun’s ideas about states’ rights attracted increasing attention across the South.
 Historian William Barney argues that Calhoun’s ideas proved “appealing to Southerners concerned with preserving slavery. …Southern radicals known as ‘Fire-Eaters’ pushed the doctrine of states’ rights to its logical extreme by upholding the constitutional right of the state to secede”

 What Was the Impact of the Compromise of 1850?

-The Compromise of 1850 would prove to be an ineffective solution to the mounting tensions in the United States and just another bill that failed to address the root of the disunion in the country.
+However, the Compromise of 1850 would prove to be an ineffective solution to the mounting tensions in the United States and just another bill that failed to address the root of the disunion in the country.

 While it did cool tempers for a short time, its failure to decisively end or support slavery simply left a vacuum where the fighting would continue and in which sectionalism would become secessionalism.

 The Compromise of 1850 had helped make the practice of popular sovereignty the precedent for deciding on slavery.